lenasano/Stories/README.md

 ### SVG Adaptive Images

 SVG is a vector graphics format that is based on XML, this makes it dynamic and responsive within a razor page.
 In the project, each story's statistics are loaded into and displayed as a line chart within an SVG graphic.
-Code for the SVG graphic is adapted from https://github.com/martijn/BlazorCharts, with a tip of the hat to @martijn.
+Code for the SVG graphic is adapted from https://github.com/martijn/BlazorCharts, with an appreciative tip of the hat to Martijn Storck.

 ## Not implemented